 I’ve been making a lot of coconut milk from scratch lately.
 I didn’t want to rely on the packaged stuff anymore (because -> unnecessary chemicals and excess packaging).
 Making coconut milk from scratch, from simple shredded unsweetened coconut, yields literally the most amazing coconut milk I’ve ever tasted.
 So amazing that I’ve stopped using dairy milk because I am finally satisfied with a plant-based milk.
 (I’ve tried almost all of ’em, and most didn’t quite make the cut, either for taste/texture or purely economical reasons).

 Remind me to write a post devoted entirely to my love for homemade coconut milk and about how to make it, okay?
 Cool, thanks!

 Long story short, when you make your own coconut milk, the creamy top separates from the milky bottom.

 Sure, you can just discard it.
 Actually, no, you shouldn’t EVER discard it.
 Save it for so many things.

 Here’s an idea.
 How about Creamy Coconut Turmeric Sauce?
 Best part about this sauce?
 It comes together in about 2 minutes flat.
 I guess I kinda buried the lead there… Well, I for one, like a quick sauce like that.
 Um, also, not to mention, the coconut cream gives the sauce a distinctly buttery taste.
 And it’s got those healthy coconut fats, so you can even feel really good about the whole darn thing.
 Healthy fats guys.
+Plus you’ve also got the extra health benefits of turmeric in there, too.
+Win-win!
 Enjoy, you’re welcome.

 Yes, that’s a ginger grater in the shape of a blowfish up there ^ and yes, I am using it to pre-measure all zee spices.
 So, what’s the problem?